frcdesign/FRCDesign.org/docs/design-handbook/structure/materials.md

 </figure>

 !!!
 Warning
-    Do not use locktite around polycarbonate!
+    Do not use loctite around polycarbonate!
 This can cause the plate to crack irreversibly.
 For bolts that are susceptible to vibrating out of plate, be sure to tighten them regularly and take care when assembling.

 ### Sheet Thickness